boostercloud/booster/docs/README.md

 boost new:command CreateProduct --fields sku:SKU displayName:string description:string price:Money
 ```

-The generator will automatically create a file called `CreateProduct.ts` with a TypeScript class of the same name under the commands directory.
-You can still create the command manually.
+The above generator will automatically create a file called `CreateProduct.ts` with a TypeScript class of the same name under the `commands` directory.
+You can still create (or modify) the command manually.
 Since the generator is not doing any *magic*, all you need is a class decorated as `@Command`.
 Anyway, we recommend you always to use the generator, because it handles the boilerplate code for you.

 Note:
-> Running the command generator with a `CommandName` already existing, will override the content of the current one.
+> Generating a command with the same name as an already existing one will override its content.
 Soon, we will display a warning before overwriting anything.
-Meantime, if you missed a field, just add it to the class because in Booster, all the infrastructure and data structures are inferred from your code.

 #### The command handler function

-Booster generates the command handler function as a method of the command class.
-This function is called by the framework every time that one instance of this command is submitted.
-The command handler the right place to run validations, return errors, query entities to make decisions and register relevant domain events.
+Each command class must have a method called `handle`.
+This function is the command handler, and it will be called by the framework every time one instance of this command is submitted.
+Inside it you can run validations, return errors, query entities to make decisions and register relevant domain events.

 ##### Validating data